fseguior/spotify-music-analysis-in-python-docker/README.md

 The notebooks and scripts on this Repo are configured to run in Linux, in my case I used WSL2 with ***Ubuntu 20.004 LTS***

 1. Clone the repository
+2. Cre
+3. Edit the file named "credentials.py" under the ./scripts folder, and save the values for ***client_ID*** and ***client_SECRET***.
+These are empty on this repo, as they are private keys to the user
-2. From a bash command line on the root folder of the repo run ***bash run.sh***.
+4. From a bash command line on the root folder of the repo run ***bash run.sh***.
 The prior step will build and run a container, with Anaconda and Jupyter Notebooks installed (details on the config provided on the "Set Up and Configuration" section)
-3. When the script finishes running, in the command line you will see the link to open the Jupyter Notebook.
+5. When the script finishes running, in the command line you will see the link to open the Jupyter Notebook.
 The path wil look like http://127.0.0.1:8888/?token=token
-4. The Notebook used for the analysis can be found under ***.notebooks/spotify-music-analysis.ipynb***
+6. The Notebook used for the analysis can be found under ***.notebooks/spotify-music-analysis.ipynb***

   [Notebook Spotify Music Analysis](https://github.com/fseguior/spotify-music-analysis-in-python-docker/blob/main/notebooks/spotify-music-analysis.ipynb)